-The Department has made a final determination to reissue General NPDES Permit No. ALR040000 for discharges from regulated small municipal separate storm sewer systems (MS4s).
-The reissued permit will become effective on October 1, 2021 and will expire on September 30, 2026.
+The Department has made a final determination to reissue General NPDES Permit No. ALR040000 for discharges from regulated small municipal separate storm sewer systems.
+The reissued permit will become effective on October 1, 2016 and will expire on September 30, 2021.

-The Department notified the public of its tentative determination to reissue General NPDES Permit No. ALR040000 on July 2, 2021.
-Interested persons were provided the opportunity to submit comments on the Departments' tentative decision through August 3, 2021.
-In accordance with ADEM Admin.
-Code r.
-335-6-6-.21(7), a response to comments received during the public comment period will be available on the Department's eFile system.
+The Department notified the public of its tentative determination to reissue General NPDES Permit No. ALR040000 on November 18, 2015.
+Interested persons were provided the opportunity to submit comments on the Department's tentative decision through December 18, 2015.
+In accordance with ADEM Admin Code r.
+335-6-6-.21(7), a response to all comments received during the public comment period will be available on the Department's effle system.

-Based on your request, as evidenced by the submittal of a Notice of Intent, and on the information contained in the Notice of Intent coverage under General NPDES Permit Number ALR040003 is granted.
-The effective date of coverage is October 1, 2021.
+Based on your request, as evidenced by the submittal of a Notice of Intent, coverage under the General NPDES Permit No. ALR040003 is granted.
+The effective date of issuance coverage is October 1, 2016.

-Coverage under this permit does not authorize the discharge of any pollutant or non-stormwater that is not specifically identified in the permit and by the Notice of Intent which resulted in the granting of coverage.
+Coverage under this permit does not authorize the discharge of pollutant or non-stormwater that is not specifically identified in the permit and by the Notice of Intent which resulted in granting this coverage.